samcorzine/text-similarity/README.md

 #### KLD

-For words that are in both of the texts, calculates a vector where each entry is the count for one of the unique word.
+For words that are in both of the texts, calculates a vector where each entry is the count for one of the unique words.
 Treating each of these vectors as a histogram-like distribution, then calculates the Kullback-Liebler divergence of the two distributions.
-Finally, calculates the intersection metric, and divides that by 1 + <KL Divergence>.
+Finally, calculates the intersection metric, and divides that by 1 plus the KL Divergence.
 This value can distinguish two sentences that use all the same words, but have differing counts of these words.

 #### Cos

 Calculates vectors of word counts similarly to the KLD metric.
-Returns the cosine of the angle between these vectore, calculated using dot products.
+Returns the cosine of the angle between these vectors, calculated using dot products.
 Identical texts will receive a value of 1, because the angle between the count vectors will be 0.
 Texts that share no words in common will give orthogonal vectors, and thus return a similarity of zero.
 This model was chosen as the default because it varies in a smooth and predictable way as words are modified in the sentences.